xpressyoo/blog/_posts/2012/Dec/2012-12-17-i-know-who-you-are.md

 ## OK, let's make a break

 Before to go further, let's check what type of information can be retrieved from your browser.
-Here is a simple demo I put in place to illustrate this post: [START DEMO »](http://play.florianbersier.com/who-are-you/)
+Here is a simple demo I've put in place to illustrate this post: [START DEMO »](http://play.florianbersier.com/who-are-you/)

 It's perhaps a good time to summarize and make a few remarks about what we've just seen.